pvanallen/delft-ai-toolkit/README.md

 ## Roadmap as of March 2020
 * Add additional Watson services (e.g. Assistant, Emotion, Sentiment, etc.)
 * More nodes for processing sensor data and logic
-* More video and written documentation
+* More documentation
 * Better support for IoT (e.g. IFTTT, web-hooks)
-* Integrate gesture recognition learning and classification
+* Integrate learning and classification (vision and gesture recognition)
 * Integrate Unity Reinforcement learning
-* Designers will be able to place their prototype smart thing 3D simulation in the real world with AR, as well as add AR features to the smart thing (e.g. extra information "projected" above the device as an augmentation of it).
+* AR - Designers will be able to place their prototype smart thing 3D simulation in the real world with AR, as well as add AR features to the smart thing (e.g. extra information "projected" above the device as an augmentation of it).

 ## System Architecture
 ![system architecture](docs/images/delft-system-diagram.jpg?resize=640%2C350)